Patrigan/SlimierSlimes/README.md

 The swamp has also been more slimified.
 You'll find all slimes spawning there, regardless of their normal spawning rules.

-Lastly, the smallest slimes will become a more dangerous force as well, they might spawn in big!
+Lastly, the smallest slimes will become a more dangerous force as well, they might spawn in big numbers!

 ## New Items
 Slimes no longer drop slimeballs, but instead drop slime jelly.
 This jelly can be pressed into our well know slimeballs, but in all different colours!